ActivisionGameScience/ags_conda_recipes/README.rst

     instance for it.
 You can download the ``Miniconda3`` installer and set up a separate root environment in ``/some/other/path/miniconda3``.

-Now edit your ``~/.condarc`` file and add both our ActivisionGameScience channel and the default channels::
+Now edit your ``~/.condarc`` file and add our ActivisionGameScience channel and the default channels::

     channels: